jmcaffee/torrent_processor/README.md

 ## Requirements

-TorrentProcessor works with the uTorrent BitTorrent client.
+TorrentProcessor works with either uTorrent or qBitTorrent Bit Torrent applications.

+__Note: uTorrent's WebUI has gotten extremely slow over the last few releases.
+It now takes ~ 2 mins. to get a list of torrents.__

+__Note: qBitTorrent doesn't support setting seed ratios via WebUI.__

 Additional applications are needed to perform some tasks (all free):

-- Robocopy - for copying/moving files
+- Robocopy - for copying/moving files (on windows)
 - 7-Zip    - for extracting RAR archives
 - TMdb API - for looking up movie info

 ## Installing

 ### Robocopy